How To Process Data with Apache Pig

 This Hadoop tutorial is from the Hortonworks Sandbox – a single-node Hadoop cluster running in a virtual machine.
 Download to run this and other tutorials in the series.

-This tutorial was derived from one of the lab problems in the Hortonworks Developer training class.
-The developer training class covers uses of the tools in the Hortonworks Data Platform and how to develop applications and projects using the Hortonworks Data Platform.
-You can find more information about the course at Hadoop Training for Developers
+This tutorial was derived from material in the Hortonworks developer training.
+These classes cover uses of the tools in the Hortonworks Data Platform and how to develop applications and projects using the Hortonworks Data Platform.
+You can find more information about this subject at Data Analysis with Pig & Hive

 Hortonworks Hadoop Essentials Video